rob-blackbourn/blog-react-python/step3/README.md

 }
 ```

-The function `dotProductExerciseCode` generates the python code.
+The function `dotProductExerciseCode` generates the Python code.
 The results are assigned to global variables.
 First we compute
 the random rows and columns.
 Then we generate the random matrices
 using `numpy`, and calculate the dot product.
 We set the `dtype`